Leeds Building Society delivers record mortgages and savings

 - Capital and reserves increased by 7% to £614m (£572m 2011)

-Chief Executive, Peter Hill, said, “Leeds Building Society has again delivered a strong set of financial results, continued to grow market share and achieved a record performance in both the mortgage and savings markets.
+Chief Executive at the time, Peter Hill, said “Leeds Building Society has again delivered a strong set of financial results, continued to grow market share and achieved a record performance in both the mortgage and savings markets.
 Residential mortgage completions increased by 35% to £1.65bn, net residential lending was almost two and a half times higher than 2011, at £737m, and retail savings balances grew by £384m, a rise of 5%.
 I am also delighted that assets and membership numbers are the highest in our history and capital and reserves are at record levels.